Henesys/CS410-MP1/README.md

 # CS410 MP1 -- Getting Familiar with Text

-Due Sept 4, 2022:
+Due Sept 10, 2022:

 For students who just added the class, **NO LATE PENALTY** will be applied to submissions before Sept 11

 In this assignment, you will perform your first text mining analysis with the MeTA toolkit.
 We will first provide some instructions on setting up and exploring basic functionalities available in MeTA.
-Details on the graded portion of the assignment can be found at the bottom ("Trying it out on your own!" section)
+Details on the graded portion of the assignment can be found at the bottom ("Trying it out on your own!" section).

 ## Setup

 We'll use [metapy](https://github.com/meta-toolkit/metapy)---Python bindings for MeTA. , use the following commands to get started.

 **Please note that students have had issues using metapy with specific Python versions in the past (e.g. Python 3.7 on mac).
 To avoid issues, please use Python 2.7 or 3.5.
 Your code will be tested using Python 3.5**

 ```bash
 # Ensure your pip is up to date